ricalbr/dotfiles/README.md

 | text editor | [vim](https://github.com/ricalbr/vim) |
 | | + list of pacman and yay packages|

-many programs are not used on a regular basis but are stored here nonetheless to save the configs and may be used as starting point for future exeperiments.
+many programs are not used on a regular basis but are stored here nonetheless. these config files can be used as starting point for future tweakings.

 ### bugs
 open a bug [here](https://github.com/ricalbr/.dotfiles/issues).